mailru/graphite-nginx-module/README.md

 ===========

 This module use shared memory segment to collect aggregated stats from all workers and send calculated values for last minute to Graphite every 60s (default) over UDP or TCP in non-blocking way.
-Stats aggegation made on the fly in fixed size buffer allocated on server start and does't affect server perfomance.
+Stats aggegation made on the fly in fixed size buffer allocated on server start and does't affect server performance.

 This module is in active use on [Mail.Ru Sites](http://mail.ru/) (one of largest web-services in Russia) for about a year and considered stable and well-tested.